Support for financially disadvantaged people

 - Carer Allowance – a fortnightly income supplement for people who care for someone every day who has a disability or serious illness or is frail aged.

-DHS also has information about payments and services such as:
+Services Australia also has information about payments and services such as:

 - Rent Assistance

 - Concession cards

 - Financial Information Service (FIS) – a free and independent financial service available to anyone.
 Call 13 23 00.